adarhef/NowPlaying/README.md

 ## Installation

-Download the whole repo as a ZIP and extract it somewhere.
+Download the latest release from the Releases page and extract it somewhere.

-If you'd like to use this whole package as-is, these are the first-time instructions:
 * Set up Snip:
     * Navigate to the `Snip` folder and run `Snip.exe`.
     * Right click the tray icon, pick your player, check `Save Album Artwork` and `Save Information Separately`.